 What a School you’ve got!
 I had wonderful interactions with so many people, and got terrific, inspiring and incredibly useful feedback on my work in both the research frameworks and more formal sessions, as well as in all the various informal gatherings.
 I so appreciated ... your colleagues’ generosity intellectually

 Professor Cindi Katz, Visiting Research Fellow and City University of New York

-We offer a thriving and supportive research environment organised around our research themes: Culture, Space and Power; Economy, Development and Social Justice; Health, Biosciences and Security, and Earth Surface Science.
+We offer a thriving and supportive research environment organised around our research themes: Culture, Space and Power; Earth Surface Science; Economy, Development and Social Justice; and Health, Biosciences and Security.

-As members of one or more of these themes, academic staff and postgraduate researchers host regular research events including a weekly Research Seminars, the David M Smith Annual Lecture and our Research Frameworks which allow more informal engagement with visiting scholars.
+As members of one or more of these themes, academic staff and postgraduate researchers host regular research events including weekly Lunchtime Research Seminars, the David M. Smith Annual Lecture, and our Research Frameworks which allow more informal engagement with visiting scholars.

 Regular research activities are also hosted by our interdisciplinary research centres: